Total Credits: 9 Advance Credits

 Z Johnson started her career in market research as a survey programmer over 20 years ago in the basement of a United States national laboratory.
 Since then, she has held leadership roles supplier-side, brand-side, and with market research technology firms.
 Her broad experience has provided her unique perspectives on the industry.
 She pulls these perspectives into play when working with customers through MRXplorer, where she helps companies confidently buy market research technology.
 In her spare time, she enjoys as wide a range of hobbies as her career experience: reading, watercolor painting, boardgames, piano playing, calligraphy, and, on occasion, 3D printing.

 Emily is a rising qualitative researcher and skilled logistics specialist.
-As KNow Research's Coordinator since 2021, she discovered her passion for logistics and research management, skillfully supporting clients and strategists, while working with participants throughout projects.
+After joining the industry in 2020, she discovered her passion for logistics and research management, skillfully supporting clients and strategists, while working with participants throughout projects.
 In her role as co-chair of QRCA's Young Professional's Committee for over two years, Emily has supported numerous emerging professionals launching their qualitative research careers.
 Recently recognized with QRCA's 2025 Rising Star Award, she represents the next generation of innovative qualitative researchers.
 Outside of work, Emily enjoys hosting trivia nights in San Francisco, running along the Golden Gate Bridge, and exploring nature in California.

 Silvana di Gregorio, PhD is Product Research Director and Head of Qualitative Research at Lumivero, the developers of NVivo.
 She is a sociologist and former academic.
 She has been training, consulting, and publishing about qualitative data analysis software since 1995.
 For 16 years she had her own training and consulting business, SdG Associates.
 She is part of the Product Team at Lumivero.